 Published on Jun 11, 2018 in Crowdfunding News

-You’ve likely seen plenty of entrepreneurs talk about their funding right here on Medium, but what if I told you crowdfunding is better for your company than VC funding?
+You’ve likely seen plenty of entrepreneurs talk about their funding, but what if I told you crowdfunding for startups beats VC funding?

 The one reason that crowdfunding beats VC funding is the skill sets that each require.
 Crowdfunding requires a strong knowledge of marketing, specifically e-commerce.
 Yes there are some nuances, but as a whole it follows ecommerce best practices closely.